inr-kit/twps/docs/source/how_to_use.rst

     * - Template
       - Resulting file
     * - .. literalinclude:: examples/firstline1.t
-      - .. literalinclude:: examples/firstline1.t.res
+      - .. literalinclude:: examples/firstline1.res.t

-This template describes a part of an MCNP input file, where ``C`` or ``c`` character at the first five positions of a line followed by a space means that this line is a comment.
+This template is a part of the MCNP input file, where ``C`` or ``c`` character at the first five positions followed by a space means that this line is a comment.

 Example 2